Ukraine, pro-Russian rebels reach ceasefire deal

 MINSK Ukraine and pro-Russian rebels reached a ceasefire agreement on Friday, the first step toward ending fighting in eastern Ukraine that has caused the worst standoff between Moscow and the West since the Cold War ended.

 Despite some initial shelling in the rebel stronghold of Donetsk after the truce began at 6 p.m.
-(1100 ET), the ceasefire appeared to be holding.
-But many residents and combatants were skeptical that the ceasefire could last long or provide the basis for a durable peace settlement.
+(1600 BST), the ceasefire appeared to be holding.
+But many residents and combatants were sceptical that the ceasefire could last long or provide the basis for a durable peace settlement.
 The two sides remain far apart on the future of the region.

 Despite the deal, European Union ambassadors agreed to stronger sanctions against Russia over its involvement in the war in Ukraine, with the measures set to be implemented on Monday, diplomats said in Brussels.